csaid/csaid.github.io/_posts/2016-02-28-four-pitfalls-of-hill-climbing.md

   <div class="inner" id="plot2"></div>
 </div>

 When a product changes, the intial effect is negative.
-But eventually, customers begin to enjoy the new version.
+But eventually, customers begin to enjoy the new version, as shown by changes in the reward function.
 By waiting at a position that initially seemed negative, you are able to discover an emergent mountain, and receive greater reward than you would have from short-term optimization.

 #### Novelty effects